From Autocomplete to Autonomy: How Claude Code Changed the Way I Build Software

 Worktrees for parallel development

-This is the game changer that most people miss.
 With Claude Code, I can run multiple features in parallel using git worktrees.
 Each feature gets its own isolated copy of the repo.
 While Claude is implementing feature A, I can review feature B, plan feature C, or context-switch to a bug fix.

 Before AI tooling, I could only work on one thing at a time because I was the bottleneck for every task.
 Now I can have three features in progress simultaneously because the implementation work is parallelized.
 I'm the reviewer and director, not the single-threaded executor.

-The CLAUDE.md file is your team's documentation
+The CLAUDE.md file

-Every project I work on has a CLAUDE.md at the root — it's the file Claude Code reads automatically at the start of every session.
+Every project I work on has a CLAUDE.md at the root.
+It's the file Claude Code reads automatically at the start of every session.
 It contains the project's conventions, testing patterns, architecture decisions, and workflow rules.
 Think of it as onboarding documentation that actually gets used, every single time.

-Since January 26, 2026 — roughly one month — I've made 95 commits.
+Since January 26, 2026 (roughly one month) I've made 95 commits.
 87 of them (92%) are co-authored with Claude.
 The commits are bigger and more detailed.
 Where I used to write "fix: set num of clients from ES", now a typical commit has a clear subject line, a detailed body explaining the what and why, and touches tens of files.

 What I'm not saying